KylePFisher/CIST2100/T1/marketFeasability.md

 ## Customer Segment ideas:
 Customer segment:

-    Targeting Students in the Omaha Metro area with a demand for a set of monthly-paid softwares in a certain semester to finish classes: engineering softwares for design class
+    Targeting Students in the Omaha Metro area with a demand for a set of monthly-paid softwares in a certain semester to finish classes: engineering softwares for design class.
-        They need laptops that are faster than library's to save time Ease of time for in state shipping or pickup at warehouse through order on website People in need for a fast laptop with certain professional softwares They need laptops that are faster than library's to save time
+        They need laptops that are faster than the library's to save time Ease of time for in state shipping or pickup at warehouse through order on website People in need for a fast laptop with certain professional softwares They need laptops that are faster than library's to save time